 We will work responsibly with our clients and our customers to encourage sustainable practices and enable economic activities that create shared prosperity for current and future generations.

-3.1 Client engagement Does your hank have a policy or engagement process with clients and cust omers
+3.1 Client engagement

+Does your bank have a policy or engagement process with clients and customers11 in place to encourage sustainable practices?